Tom Thumb (film): Plot

-In the following days, best-family-friend Woody takes Tom into town, where a carnival is being held.
+The following morning, just before his new parents wake up, Tom performs a song-and-dance sequence amidst the birthday party thrown him by the toys (who magically come to life now that they have a child to play with).
+And, a few days after that, best-family-friend Woody takes Tom into town, where a carnival is being held.
 Tom is carried off by a balloon up to the top of the nearby castle's treasury tower, where two thieves, Ivan and Antony, are conspiring to steal the gold.
 They realize that due to his size, Tom will easily be able to slip between the bars of the grill on the treasury roof and trick him into believing that they need the gold to help poor orphans.
 As a reward for his assistance, Ivan gives Tom a single gold sovereign from the stolen loot.
 Tom returns home late at night, to find his parents distraught over his disappearance from the carnival.
 While he sneaks in through the window, he accidentally drops his sovereign into a cake that his mother has been baking.

 By the next morning, the robbery has been discovered and guards are scouring the countryside searching for the thieves.
 A unit stops at Jonathan's cottage to ask if he or Anne have seen anyone suspicious in the area.
 Anne offers the guards some cake and one guard bites into the slice containing the sovereign, instantly recognizing it as part of the stolen treasure.
 Jonathan and Anne are wrongly accused of theft, arrested and taken away to be flogged in the town square.

 With Woody's help, Tom tracks down the real thieves and, thanks to his ability to control animals, especially donkeys and horses, eventually manages to bring them back to the town square, along with their loot, thereby exonerating his parents.
 Ivan and Antony are arrested and the gold is returned to the treasury.
 The movie concludes with Woody marrying Queenie, whom he has been clumsily romancing throughout the movie and who has been transformed into a mortal by his long-awaited kiss.